openeventdata/PLOVER/README.md

 * **PLOVER_GSR_CAMEO.txt**

    This is a JSON file of the example sentences from the CAMEO 1.1b3 manual classified by PLOVER categories.
-The CAMEO LaTeX markup indicating source, target and event texts has been converted to a simple in-line markup.
-This initial post does not have markup for sectors, modes or contexts: we expect to add this at a later date.
+The CAMEO LaTeX markup indicating source, target and event texts has been converted to a simple in-line markup; some locations have been added manually.
+This initial post does not have markup for modes or contexts: we expect to add this at a later date.
+The details of the coding are found in the files *PLOVER_GSR_CAMEO_readme.tex/pdf*

 * **CAMEO.RCS.pdf**